Webist/InterServices/readme.md

 A model by default hosts a meta information provider and a Service-Container.

-Considering, by analogy, a model consists of one or multiple Managers.
+By analogy, a model consists of one or multiple Managers.
 An InterAction manager takes care of regulation and might aggregate multiple service-managers.

 A service-manager, in collaboration with InterAction manager, takes care of operations,